-A manuscript will be reviewed for possible publication with the understanding that it is being submitted to Belitung Nursing Journal (BNJ) alone at that point in time and has not been published anywhere, simultaneously submitted, or already accepted for publication elsewhere (except in the form of abstract, or as part of a published lecture, academic thesis, or archived in an institutional repository and author's web page - see deposit policy).
+Submitting a manuscript to Belitung Nursing Journal (BNJ) for review implies that the manuscript has not been published anywhere else, is not being simultaneously submitted to other journals, and has not already been accepted for publication elsewhere, except in the form of an abstract or as part of a published lecture, academic thesis, or archived in an institutional repository or the author's webpage, as stated in the deposit policy.

-A manuscript found suitable for publication in BNJ is sent to the Editorial board member(s), and they recommend one or two Expert Reviewers.
-If they are not able to do that, the Managing Editor will select the reviewers.
-The journal follows a double-blind review process (at least two independent expert reviewers or external reviewers), wherein the reviewers and authors are unaware of each other's identity.
-For editorials and letters to editors, the decision is made in the editorial review stage; no need for a peer review process.
-The peer-review process takes four to six weeks.
-The peer review process can be seen here.
+Manuscripts that meet the suitability criteria for publication in BNJ are forwarded to the Editorial board member(s), who will recommend one or two expert reviewers.
+In case they are unable to do so, the Managing Editor will select the reviewers.
+The journal follows a double-blind peer-review process, where both the reviewers and authors remain anonymous to each other.
+For editorials and letters to editors, the decision is made during the editorial review stage, and there is no need for a peer-review process.
+The peer-review process typically takes four to six weeks, and more information can be found here.

-The proofreader will send the final proof of the article in pdf format with a fixed journal layout.
-There is no significant change in this stage.
-Authors are only required to check their names and affiliations and writing format (typos, grammar, punctuation, and layout format).
-The corresponding author is expected to return the final proof within five days.
+The final proof of the article in PDF format with a fixed journal layout will be sent by the proofreader.
+There are no significant changes at this stage, and authors are only required to verify their names, affiliations, and the writing format, including typos, grammar, punctuation, and layout format.
+The corresponding author should return the final proof within five days.

-Early View articles are peer-reviewed and accepted articles officially published in BNJ.
-When the article is assigned to a volume/issue, the Early View article version will be removed, and the Final version will appear in the journal's associated published volume/issue.
-The date an article was first made available online will be carried over.
-The only difference between the Early View and Final versions is that the Early View article does not have page numbers yet, and the DOI number has not been registered/activated yet to Crossref.
+In order to disseminate knowledge and information quickly and widely, BNJ publishes articles online as Early View immediately after proofreading, before they are included in an upcoming issue.
+These Early View articles have undergone peer-review and have been officially published by BNJ.
+Once the article is assigned to a specific volume/issue, the Early View version is replaced with the Final version.
+The only differences between the Early View and Final versions are that the the Early View version does not have page numbers and the DOI number has not yet been registered or activated.
 However, the DOI number and the layout format of the article remain the same.